 The heater must be drained if it is to be shut down and exposed to freezing temperatures.
-Maintenance and service procedures may also require draining the heater
+Maintenance and service procedures may also require draining the heater.

 - 1. Turn off the heater electrical disconnect switch. - 2.
-Open a nearby hot water faucet until the water runs cool. - 3.
-Close the cold water inlet valve to heater. - 4.
+Close the cold water inlet valve to heater. - 3.
+Open a nearby hot water faucet to vent the system. - 4.
 Open the heater drain valve. - 5.
 If the heater is being drained for an extended shutdown, it is suggested the drain valve be left open during this period. - · Follow FILLING instructions when restoring hot water service.